 Sprechen Sie Deutsch?

-Main clause connectors (also known as "Verbindungsadverbien") fall into the same category and have the same effect on word order.
-They stylistically link two main clauses and invert subject and verb.
+Connecting adverbs (also known as "Verbindungsadverbien") in German have the same effect on word order.
+They stylistically link two main clauses and invert the subject and verb.
 Common examples are

 Deshalb /also - Therefore, so